MedatechUK/Medatech.APY/transport/cl/readme.md

 When we run our program we want to be able to pass in [command line arguments](../../../main/docs/cl.md "command line arguments"):
 - /cwd {The current working directory}
-- /env {The Priority environment in which to eun the loading}
+- /env {The Priority environment in which to run the loading}

 ## Imports
 ```python